AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/07_Explore_OpenAI_models/README.md

 ## Selecting an LLM

-Before a Large Language Model (LLM) can be implemented into a solution, the specific LLM to use must be chosen.
+Before a Large Language Model (LLM) can be implemented into a solution, an LLM model must be chosen.